ivanrossi04/DynamicsSim/README.md

 - [ ] Make an info banner to show the camera commands
 - [ ] Implement another page banner where forces can be applied (ideally it should be a drag & drop feature, but more precise prerequisites or custom forces should be possible to do)

-==Deal with corner cases (what to do when the material point exits the virtual space, ...) and debug if needed==
+==Deal with corner cases (what to do when the material point exits the virtual space, deltaTime management) and debug if needed==

 **Part 2:** Deal with more particles :)